 - Career and Technical Education -- Chair: Chancellor Caulfield

 - Indigenous Studies -- Chair: AVC Cadiente-Brown

 - Athletics -- Chairs: Chancellors White and Sandeen

 - Libraries -- Chair: VP Layer

-Additionally teams are working on ways to increase integration of Student Services.
+Additionally teams reviewed ways to increase integration of Student Services.